team-refcode/refcode.org/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+All images will be broken when you do this.
+Read the next section for why.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.